Guest post by Catherine J. Collins, Regional Business Development Liaison at the New England Recovery Center

 Add to this list and share ideas with us!

-As for us, Spectrum Health Systems’ counselors now meet with clients via telephone or video conference call.
+As for us, Spectrum Health Systems’ counselors now meet with clients via telephone or video conference calls.
 We’re also increasing our number of take-home medications for qualifying clients, and everyone who comes to one of our clinics now leaves with a list of recommendations for online meetings and other recovery resources.
 And, we’ve installed a trailer outside of our Westborough campus for conducting inpatient screenings, in order to keep our facilities as safe and clean as possible.

 Get help TODAY if you are in active addiction.
 If you are killing time, like the rest of the world, waiting for this to pass, why not go to detox/rehab/residential treatment?
 Start your road to recovery today.
 Spectrum Health Systems and New England Recovery Center are here to help – call 1-877-MyRehab any time.